-Sometimes overlooked by tourists Bulgaria is home to famous a wonderful coastline with amazing beaches and beautiful mountains with ski resorts, waterfalls, and scenic views.
-If you are planning a trip to this lovely country we suggest you also have a look at the things you need to know before traveling to Bulgaria.
+Sometimes overlooked by tourists, Bulgaria is home to a wonderful coastline with amazing beaches and beautiful mountains with ski resorts, waterfalls, and scenic views.
+If you are planning a trip to this lovely country, we suggest you also read the things you need to know before traveling to Bulgaria.

 #1 Black Sea beaches

 The beaches in Bulgaria are absolutely stunning.
-The Black sea offers warm and clear water with usually yellow, fine sand.
+The Black Sea offers warm, clear water with usually yellow, fine sand.
 From north to south, these inviting beaches are spread throughout the whole coast.
-Some of them are famous for their party scene, others are family-friendly, there are a few wild and isolated and others tend to be very busy but there are beaches for every kind of traveler.
+Some of them are famous for their party scene, others are family-friendly, there are a few wild and isolated, and others tend to be very busy, but there are beaches for every kind of traveler.

 Bulgaria is a very cheap country to travel to, so it tends to attract thrifty sun-lovers, but there are also some renowned beaches for their luxury resorts, attracting the rich and famous.
 Some of the best beaches in Bulgaria include: